00:00

 If there's something that makes you hesitate, there's usually some reason for it.

-Perhaps the user hasn't posted much at all.
+Perhaps the user hasn't posted much at all, or their profile is blank.
 Do they have other socials where you can easily see their other work?
 Does it fit the quality of Newgrounds?
 I would normally suggest waiting until they post more before you give them approval.

 Is there nepotism?
 I appreciate wanting to help friends/authors you admire, but make sure you don't approve them only because you like them.
 Is that fair to the site?